pavanjava/neural_nets_from_scratch/chapter_3/readme.md

-# Multi-Layer Neural Network Forward Pass
+# Chapter 3: Multi-Layer Neural Network Forward Pass

 This project demonstrates a simple forward pass implementation of a 3-layer neural network using NumPy.
 The network processes a batch of input samples through multiple layers to produce final outputs.